atilaneves/unit-threaded/utils/dtest.md

         are specified, then the default list is ["tests"]
         -u/--unit_threaded: directory location of the unit_threaded library
         -d/--debug: print debug information
+        -I: extra include directories to specify to rdmd
         -f/--file: file name to write to
         -s/--single: run the tests in one thread
         -d/--debug: print debugging information from the tests